Access & Inclusion Project Manager

 Career summary: My career in public health has included academic research, community-based health promotion and developing national health strategies while living and working in tropical Tonga.
 Throughout my career, I have worked to improve the health and wellbeing of everyone, no matter their background, income or individual characteristics.
 I want all people to be connected and active participants in their own health, helping to make decisions that affect the health of themselves, their family and their community.

-Professional interests: Organisation change and change management; systems change; health literacy; consumer and community participation in the design and delivery of health projects and services.
+Professional interests: Organisational change and change management; systems change; health literacy; consumer and community participation in the design and delivery of health projects and services.

 Something you didn’t know: I worked as a molecular biologist in vaccine development and cancer genetics.
 Public health is definitely more fun!